Book a Consultation:

 Estate planning is the process of outlining specific instructions as to how you want your money, property, and other valued assets dispersed upon your death.
 Your estate plan includes decisions about your medical care and final arrangements, as well.

-Without an estate plan, it isn’t easy to carry out a person’s wishes and can bring on a lengthy, drawn-out probate that can be very expensive for the family.
-If an estate plan is in place, it will provide peace of mind for you and protect your wishes for your property and life.
+Without an estate plan, your loved ones will likely have to go through a lengthy, drawn-out probate that can be very expensive.
+If an estate plan is in place, you can make this transfer much simpler, and it will provide peace of mind for you and protect your wishes for your property and life.

 Understanding Your Estate Planning Options

-Look, estate planning in Florida involves much more than writing a will.
+Estate planning in Florida involves much more than writing a will.
 It’s about making smart choices that protect the people you care about most.
-Here are your options, explained in plain English:
+Here are your options, explained in plain language:

 First Option: Wait Until It’s Too Late

 More than 50% of Americans choose this route, many of them thinking they will have more time and simply procrastinate until it’s too late to plan.
-While doing nothing is the lowest cost option, here’s the unfortunate side of inaction:
+While doing nothing is the lowest cost option right now, it is usually the much more expensive option later and, here’s the unfortunate side of inaction:

 • Your loved ones may inherit a legal mess

-• Florida’s laws of intestate succession will dictate who gets what (and trust me, the state’s choices might not match yours)
+• Florida’s default inheritance laws will dictate who gets what (the state’s choices might not match yours)

 • Your kids could get a huge lump sum at age 18 with zero oversight

-• Family members you barely know might end up with your life’s savings
+• Family members you barely know might end up with your life savings

 A Will, more formally referred to as a Last Will and Testament, lays out who gets what after you’re gone.
 You can also nominate guardians for minors that are in your care in a will.
 This is important for families with young children, and also, with the rise of grandparents raising grandchildren, for seniors who are responsible for minors as well.